Skip to main content

 }

-For detailed information, refer to the Create API Proxy from URL API reference.
+For more details, refer to the Create API Proxy from URL API reference.

-With the deploy: false parameter, the proxy is not automatically deployed.
-This ensures a controlled deployment in the next stage.
+The deploy: false parameter prevents the proxy from being automatically deployed.
+This ensures controlled deployment is performed in the next stage.

 Stage 4: Deploy to Apinizer Environment